Skip to main content

 9.1.2 Unprocessed molluscs and crustaceans

-9.2 Processed fish and fishery products including mollusks and crustaceans
+9.2 Processed fish and fishery products including molluscs and crustaceans

 9.3 Fish roe